 Paying for UK healthcare as part of a student visa application

-As part of the process of applying for a Tier 4 study visa you'll need to pay the Immigration Health Surcharge, so that you can access the services provided in the UK by the National Health Service (NHS).
+As part of the process of applying for a Student Visa you'll need to pay the Immigration Health Surcharge, so that you can access the services provided in the UK by the National Health Service (NHS).
 You can calculate how much you'll need to pay by using the Home Office Immigration Health Surcharge tool.

 You can find out more about the Immigration Health Surcharge from Home Office and from the UK Council for International Student Affairs (UKCISA).